Know your client

 Be anecdotal

-Finish with a question
+Finish with a question.

-Stay away from the dreaded “Do you have any questions” in your finish.
-Try instead, “is there anything else about the event you would like to know” This way you’ve steered them to a response – encouraging interaction rather than blank stares
+Avoid the dreaded “Do you have any questions” in your finish.
+Try instead, “Is there anything else about the event you would like to know?”
+This way, you’ve steered them to a response – encouraging interaction rather than blank stares.
+Here’s to a home run!